LocalCoinIS/how.bitshares.works/docs/user_guide/fund_account.rst

 Currently, there are two forms to deposit funds.
 One is **Deposit** and another one is **Deposit (Beta)**.
 Both locate on the side menu.

-BitShares has partners to provide Transfer (i.g.
+LocalCoin has partners to provide Transfer (i.g.
 Gateway/Bridge) services which you can choose from.
 Each Transfer service has own instruction and available coins to handle.
 When you select a Transfer Service, please follow the instruction.
 In the next section, we will show you several examples and patterns to compare the deposit forms.

-.. note:: On the BitShares blockchain, people never need to deal with *addresses* or *public keys* but can instead use account names.
+.. note:: On the LocalCoin blockchain, people never need to deal with *addresses* or *public keys* but can instead use account names.
 Your account name becomes the *email address* for your funds.

 Deposit Forms Items and Descriptions